Backlink Relevance Explained (And How to Get It)

 You can see that the title of the linking page adds relevance to the link for a lot of useful keywords.
 This is a very relevant page title.

-The domain and the inner-page URL of the linking page, however, don’t really add any kind of useful relevance.
-It would make the link more relevant if they did, but it’s not always possible or natural to get relevant keywords in every single one of these locations for every link.
+The domain and the inner-page URL of the linking page, however, do not really add any kind of useful relevance.
+It would make the link more relevant if they did, but it’s not always possible or natural to get relevant keywords in every part of a link.

 Overall, this linking page has a highly relevant page title, non-relevant domain name, non-relevant inner-page URL, relevant context, and relevant anchor text.
-We’d be very happy with this link if it was our site – it adds a good amount of relevance for a variety of useful keywords.
+We would be very happy with this link if it was our site – it adds a good amount of relevance for a variety of useful keywords.

 If you wanted to look at this link more in-depth, you could click through to see the page and inspect it yourself.
 You could also pull it up in Ahrefs to see if has a relevant backlink profile itself.